 Environmental sustainability is integrated into supplier selection and management mechanisms through the compliance and onboarding process.
 100% of our suppliers must acknowledge and comply with the Supplier Code of Conduct which requires suppliers to "use commercially reasonable efforts to conduct operations in a manner that is environmentally responsible, conserves natural resources, and minimizes pollution and harmful emissions".
 Additionally, through the Supplier Code of Conduct, suppliers "shall make continuous improvements in their environmental protection strategies, measure the result and further comply with all environmental laws and regulations."

+These provisions extend to water-related efforts.
 If a supplier does not comply with the Supplier Code of Conduct then we do not conduct business with that supplier.
 Thus, our coverage of engagement is 100% of suppliers as this is standard practice for our business and also integral to operating as a responsible corporation.